Fody/NullGuard/readme.md

 ### Nullable Reference Types Mode

 Standard NRT annotations and attributes are used to determine the nullability of a type.
-Conditional postcondition attributes (ie. `[MaybeNullWhenAttribute]`) that indicate the value may sometimes be null causes the postcondition null check to be skipped.
+Conditional postcondition attributes (ie. `[MaybeNullWhenAttribute]`) that indicate the value may sometimes be null causes the postcondition null check to be omitted.

 ```csharp
 public class Sample